tweag/HaskellR/README.md

     [1] 6

 Only variables of certain types can be *spliced* in quasiquotes in this way.
-H currently supports atomic numeric types such as doubles, lists over these numeric types, but also functions over these types:
+HaskellR currently supports atomic numeric types such as doubles, lists over these numeric types, but also functions over these types:

     H> let f x = return (x + 1) :: R s Double